helenzzq/Game-ShoppingCart/README.md

       - Vue prevents unecessary renders of child components by tracking dependecies.
       - While in React, if a component state is modified, then all the child components of this parent comonent will be re-rendered.This will cause some lag in running speed.
     - **Vue Has built-in Server Side Rendering**
-      - React needs third-party libraries assistance to implement server side rendering.Vue has in-built Server side rendering capabilities which is much convenient.
+      - React needs third-party libraries assistance to implement server side rendering.However, Vue has in-built Server side rendering capabilities which is much convenient.
 #### Angular vs React

 - **Domain Covered**